andyandme/andyandme.github.io/README.md

 ## Andrew Burt Portfolio

 # Coffee, Run (2025 Q2)
+I was involved in a project.
-Coffee Run is a group project I was involved in as one of three programers.
+Coffee Run is a group project I was involved in, as one of three programers.
 Itch Page: https://spectral-cat-dundee.itch.io/coffee-run